Grand Theft Auto III: Cuts and changes

 Several modifications were made to the game prior to its release, many of which were attributed to the 11 September attacks in New York City and around Washington, D.C.
-On 19 September 2001, Rockstar delayed the game's release by three weeks, citing the attacks as an influencing factor: Paul Eibeler, then president of Take-Two Interactive, said "Everyone had someone who had an uncle or brother" was impacted by the attack.
+On 19 September 2001, Rockstar delayed the release by three weeks, citing the attacks as an influencing factor: Paul Eibeler, then president of Take-Two Interactive, said "Everyone had someone who had an uncle or brother" who was impacted by the attack.

 One of the changes made after the attacks was the colour scheme of the police cars.
 Originally blue with white stripes, resembling the livery of the New York City Police Department, it was changed to a black-and-white design common among several police departments in the United States.
 Other changes included altering the flight path of a plane to avoid appearing to fly into or behind a skyscraper and removing a mission referencing terrorists, as well as some changes to pedestrian dialogue and talk radio.
-Another cut to the game was the character of Darkel, a revolutionary urchin who vowed to bring down the city's economy.
-When references to Darkel were found in the game's code, speculation arose that he was related to 9/11, but Dan Houser explained the character had been cut "months before [release]".
+Another cut was the character of Darkel, a revolutionary urchin who vowed to bring down the city's economy.
+When references to Darkel were found in the code, speculation arose that he was related to 9/11, but Dan Houser explained the character had been cut "months before [release]".
 There were reports and previews stating the game featured schoolchildren as pedestrians prior to release, although Rockstar dismissed such rumours as "nonsense".

-Rockstar stated the game was "about 1% different" after 9/11, and the biggest change was the cover art.
-They felt the game's original cover, which was still used for its release in Europe, was "too raw" after 9/11, and it was changed to what became the "signature style" of the series.
+Rockstar said the game was "about 1% different" after 9/11, and the biggest change was the cover art.
+They felt the original cover, which was still used for its release in Europe, was "too raw" after 9/11, and it was changed to what became the "signature style" of the series.
 Sam Houser said the cover was designed in an evening and was instantly preferred over the original cover.
 The cover was inspired by the movie posters for 1960s films, such as The Thomas Crown Affair (1968).